-Cochin, also called Kochi, is a city at the southwest coast of the province of Kerala.
+On my journey through Kerala, Gods Own Country as the Indians call it, I also visited Cochin.
+This great city, also called Kochi, is at the southwest coast of the province of Kerala.
 Just for your imagination..
 That is all the way in the bottom left side of India.
 Kochi has a big and healthy harbour already up and running from the 12th century.
 It is an important strategic point in between Europe and the rest of Asia.
 Everything shows that the Chinese, Portuguese have been here.
 But also the Dutch have left a significant mark on this place.

 Highlights of Cochin – What shoud you Visit?

 I made a list of the sites I visited.
 I loved the atmosphere of the old places, the diversity in cultures shows in everything.
 Hope you will visit one day too!

 The Famous Chinese Fishingnets